erichoracek/Motif/README.md

 ## An example

 The following is a simple example of how you'd create a pair of styled buttons with Motif.
-To follow along, you can either continue reading below or clone this repo and run the `Buttons Example` target within `Motif.xcworkspace`.
+To follow along, you can either continue reading below or clone this repo and run the `ButtonsExample` target within `Motif.xcworkspace`.

 ### The design